 Further References and Position Statements

-The American Veterinary Medical Association (AVMA) admits that tail docking is painful and opposes to it, claiming that ''there is no obvious benefit to our patients in performing this procedure''.
-The American Animal Hospital Association (AAHA) further urges ''the elimination of ear cropping and tail docking from breed standards. ''
+The American Veterinary Medical Association (AVMA) admits that tail docking is painful and opposes it, claiming that "there is no obvious benefit to our patients in performing this procedure."
+The American Animal Hospital Association (AAHA) further urges "the elimination of ear cropping and tail docking from breed standards."

 Methods Used for Tail Docking

 There are different methods when it comes to docking tails, and with more stringent rules and the banning of the procedure in several countries, more and more breeders are feeling compelled to open a ''chop shop'' in their homes, basically performing the docking of litters of puppies themselves using a Stanley knife, nail clippers or scissors.